All Products

 OR REPLACE

-• If an existing materialized view uses the same name, AnalyticDB for MySQL creates a temporary view to write new data and replaces the original materialized view after the data is written.
+• If an existing materialized view uses the same name, AnalyticDB for MySQL creates a temporary view to write new data, then replaces the original after the write completes.

 mv_definition

-You can choose whether to explicitly define the schema of a materialized view.
-If you do not explicitly define the schema, AnalyticDB for MySQL uses the columns from the query_body results as the materialized view columns, defines a primary key, creates indexes on all columns, configures hot data storage, and sets the engine to XUANWU.
+Defines the schema of the materialized view.
+If omitted, AnalyticDB for MySQL derives the schema from the query_body results: it uses all query output columns, auto-generates a primary key, creates indexes on all columns, configures hot data storage, and sets the engine to XUANWU.

 Primary key rules

-• Complete refresh: If you do not explicitly define a primary key, AnalyticDB for MySQL automatically generates a column named __adb_auto_id__ and uses it as the primary key.
-To explicitly define a primary key, select any column from the query_body results.
+For complete refresh, if you do not define a primary key, AnalyticDB for MySQL auto-generates a column named __adb_auto_id__ and uses it as the primary key.
+To define one explicitly, select any column from the query_body results.

-To optimize query performance, define a primary key, a distribution key, and a partition key when you create a materialized view.
+Tip: Define a primary key, a distribution key, and a partition key to optimize query performance.

 mv_properties

-The resource policy for the materialized view, including the resource group used (mv_resource_group) and configuration hints for refresh tasks (mv_refresh_hints).
-This parameter uses JSON format.
-Example:
+Specifies the resource policy for the materialized view in JSON format, including the resource group and configuration hints for refresh tasks.

 MV_PROPERTIES='{